crsh/papaja/README.md

 Aust, F., & Edwards, J. D. (2016).
 Incremental validity of Useful Field of View subtests for the prediction of Instrumental Activities of Daily Living. *Journal of Clinical and Experimental Neuropsychology*, 38, 497-515. doi: [10.1080/13803395.2015.1125453](http://dx.doi.org/10.1080/13803395.2015.1125453)

 Stahl, C., Haaf, J., & Corneille, O. (2016).
 Subliminal Evaluative Conditioning?
-Above-Chance CS Identification May Be Necessary and Insufficient for Attitude Learning.
-Journal of Experimental Psychology: General, 27. doi: [10.1037/xge0000191](http://dx.doi.org/10.1037/xge0000191)
+Above-Chance CS Identification May Be Necessary and Insufficient for Attitude Learning. *Journal of Experimental Psychology: General*, 27. doi: [10.1037/xge0000191](http://dx.doi.org/10.1037/xge0000191)

 Other journal templates
 =======================